 When the question “what is sustainable fashion” is answered another question probably comes to mind: Why is sustainable fashion important?

 Every year the fashion industry takes up huge amounts of land and water.
 Just a single pair of jeans requires about 10,000 liters of water to produce.
-If you trying to figure out exactly how much water that is, then it is about 10 years of drinking water for one person.
+If you are trying to figure out exactly how much water that is, then it is about 10 years of drinking water for one person.

 Which fashion brands are sustainable?